justintjoa-portfolio/ESFA-Verilog-FPGA-Implementation/README.md

 willWrite = 0;

-#28; // Critical - allow a cycle with willWrite = 0 for combinator outputs to settle, or unexpected inputs may be written
+#28; // Critical - allow a cycle with willWrite = 0 for combinator outputs to settle, or unexpected inputs may be written to regs

 willWrite = 1;